 - Midcentury Modern: Neutrals with bold accents and traditional arts and crafts colors complement the abundance of windows and natural light.

-- Spanish Colonial: White, off-white, and light cream goes well with the terra cotta roofs, hand-painted tiles, ornamental ironwork, and graceful archways.
+- Spanish Colonial: White, off-white, and light cream go well with the terra cotta roofs, hand-painted tiles, ornamental ironwork, and graceful archways.

 - Cape Cod: Light and airy neutrals with contrasting window casings look great with the classic lines of these English homes.

-– It’s important that paint colors coordinate with your roof, landscape, and hardscapes.
+Paint colors must coordinate with your roof, landscape, and hardscapes.

 The color of your home should enhance the parts of your property that cannot be easily changed like the roof, driveway, or landscaping.